Car insurance

 What is classic car insurance?

-It’s a specialist cover designed for old or vintage cars that are mainly used for leisure purposes.
+It’s a specialist cover designed for old or vintage cars mainly used for leisure.

 Similarly to standard car insurance, you can choose different levels of cover.
 You may also get unique benefits tailored to your car’s age, make and model.